vladimiryardan/Taffy-Wiki/So-you-want-to:-Create-a-dead-simple-CRUD-API.md

 The differences between these two CFCs might be sort of subtle:

 **The `taffy:uri` element is different.** The collection resource uses the value `/students` and the member resource uses the value `/students/{studentId}`.
 These determine which CFC will be used to respond to a given URL.
-The part in curly braces ("{}") is called a token, and you can kind of think of it as a variable.
+The part in curly braces (`{studentId}`) is called a token, and you can kind of think of it as a variable.
 When the CFC method is called, the value that shows up in the URL in the same position as the token (so 12 in the case of `/students/12`) is passed to the function argument that has the same name as the token ("studentId").
 This way, `/students/12` and `/students/761` return two distinct records.
 If you want it to, a URI can contain as many tokens as you like.
 This is perfectly valid: `/courses/{dept}/{courseNum}/{sectionNum}/students/{studentId}`.

+>### A quick Aside
+>
+>**Note:** The namespacing of Taffy's metadata attributes, such as `taffy_uri` is supported using two formats: underscores ("taffy_uri"), and colons ("taffy:uri").
+The latter is my preferred style, but not supported in CF9.01 script component syntax ([ColdFusion Bug #86749](http://cfbugs.adobe.com/cfbugreport/flexbugui/cfbugtracker/main.html#bugId=86749)), which is why the former was added.
+However, if you're writing your components with tags, the colon-syntax is supported.

 Aside from the query that is run and the URI differences just described, these components are basically identical.